Table of Contents

 Your next task in this part is to synchronise a solution to a producer/consumer problem.
 In this producer/consumer problem, one or more producer threads allocate data structures, and call producer_send(), which copies pointers to the data structures into a fixed-sized buffer, while one or more consumer threads retrieve those pointers using consumer_receive(), and inspect and de-allocate the data structures.

 The code in kern/asst1/producerconsumer_tester.c starts up a number of producer and consumer threads.
 The producer threads attempt to send pointers to the consumer threads by calling the producer_send() function with a pointer to the data structure as an argument.
 In turn, the consumer threads attempt to receive pointers to the data structure from the producer threads by calling consumer_receive().
 These functions are currently partially implemented.
-Your job is to modify and synchronise them.
+Your job is to synchronise them.

 Here's what you might see before you have implemented any code: